 Throughout all of her work and volunteering, Moran believes in truly intersectional, authentic storytelling and meaningful activism.
-Currently, Moran is a freelance producer, director, editor, writer, and career coach under her company k.mo.productions, as well as currently working full-time for RYOT studio in NYC as a producer/editor in their branded content team, creating authentic storytelling via branded content for publishers like Yahoo and In The Know.
+Currently, Moran is a freelance producer, director, editor, writer, and career coach under her company k.mo.productions, as well as currently working full-time for Yahoo in NYC as a producer/editor in their branded content team, creating authentic storytelling for brands like Capital One, Kohls, Wounded Warrior Project, Pizza Hut and more.
 She is also in development for a new pilot, feature film, and novel.

 Moran spends what spare time she has volunteering, painting, cooking, and feeding her addiction to cooking Korean food, watching adult dark comedy animation, and trying to keep her plants alive.